xenloops/dd-wrt_stuff/peacock_thread.md

 To find the core revision of the router (if needed):
    * Corerevs for many models are listed in the [Corerev wiki](http://www.dd-wrt.com/wiki/index.php/Corerev).
-   * If the router already has DD-WRT installed, enter one of these commands in the Administration > Commands tab (or using a Telnet session or PuTTY terminal):
+   * If the router already has dd-wrt installed, enter one of these commands in the Administration > Commands tab (or using a Telnet session or PuTTY terminal):
    ```nvram get wl0_corerev```
    or
    ```nvram show|grep corerev```